 My Favorite Coffee Creamer Ingredients When Fasting

 Technically, you break a fast anytime you add something with calories to your coffee.
-However, you may add some coffee creamer to your coffee without inhibiting the metabolic benefits.
+However, you may add some coffee creamer without inhibiting the metabolic benefits.
 What does this mean?
 My best coffee creamers for intermittent fasting typically won’t raise your blood glucose level or lower your ketone levels.
 In the same vein, it won’t elicit an insulin response.
 Consider the following seven ingredients when picking the best coffee creamer for intermittent fasting.

 I know whipping cream (35%) isn’t typically what people put in their coffee.
 Most of you probably favor half-and-half (10%) or table cream (18%).
 And that’s Ok!
 You can probably use half-and-half cream in your coffee without losing the metabolic benefits of intermittent fasting, but try whipping cream!
-You won’t need to put as much in your coffee, and the higher fat content will complement your keto or bulletproof coffee.
+You won’t need to put as much in your coffee; the higher fat content will complement your keto or bulletproof coffee.
 Read Bulletproof Coffee and Intermittent Fasting: How Does It Work?